miguel-guerrero/antlr4_system_verilog_parser/README.md

 with any other preprocessor tool

-- JDK if using java binding (recommended for speed), otherwise just the JRE
+- JDK if using java binding (recommended for speed), otherwise just the JRE (java runtime)

-- ANTLR distribution.
+- ANTLR4 distribution.
 A copy of the version used for testing is under the bin directory for simplicity of installation.
 It is not required to be installed globally.
 All code here refers to the local copy

-- Python 3 if using python binding Testing has been performed with Python 3.6.5 and 3.10.8 but other pytho3 versions are expected to be ok.
+- Python 3 if using python binding Testing has been performed with Python 3.6.5 and 3.10.8 but other python3 versions are expected to be ok.

 - if pypy3 is detected it will be used by sv_parse.sh parser script as it gets a significant speed up over python3.
 But this is not required.

-- Some python packages
+- Some python packages (see requirements.txt)

 # LICENSE